LouieOHagan/CI-Milestone1-Project/README.md

     - #### Colour Scheme
         - The 2 colours I chose for the project was an #f7f7f7 (off-White) & #00a8ec (Light Blue).
-From the beginning of the design process, the goal was to design a very clean, simplistic but easy to navigate around website. #ec4400 (Orange) is a complementary to #00a8ec (Blue) however I decided to go with #f7f7f7 (off-White) as I strongly believe the two work really nice together and radiate cleanliness and simplicity.
+From the beginning of the design process, the goal was to design a very clean, simplistic but easy to navigate around website. #ec4400 (Orange) is a complementary to #00a8ec (Blue) however I decided to go with #f7f7f7 (off-White) as I strongly believe the two work really well together and radiate cleanliness and simplicity.
         The Psychological effects that colours can have was a big part of deciding what colours to go with.
             - [#00a8ec](https://www.color-hex.com/color/00a8ec) (Light Blue): "Blue is the colour of the mind and is essentially soothing; it affects us mentally, rather than the physical reaction we have to red.
 Strong blues will stimulate clear thought and lighter, soft blues will calm the mind